With several COVID-19 vaccines available, you may be wondering if you can let down your guard. The answer: It depends.

 But if you're midway through your two-shot vaccine, or haven't yet been vaccinated, don't throw caution to the wind.
 Keep yourself safe, and help tamp down the spread of the virus by avoiding these eight mistakes.

 Mistake 1: Assuming Intimate Hangouts Are Safe

-Strapping on a mask to ride public transportation or attend an outdoor community event is a good habit to get into because the more people you interact with and the longer that contact lasts, the greater your risk of acquiring and spreading COVID, according to the Centers for Disease Control and Prevention (CDC).
+Strapping on a mask to ride public transportation or attend an outdoor community event is a good habit to get into because the more people you interact with and the longer that contact lasts, the greater your risk of acquiring and spreading COVID, according to the CDC.

 People tend to get lulled into a false sense of security in these more intimate settings.

 "They're letting their guards down when they're in small groups and gatherings with their friends, not realizing that some of them could harbor the infection and are not really being as meticulous with social distancing or with face coverings," says Amesh Adalja, MD, senior scholar at the Johns Hopkins Center for Health Security in Baltimore.

 Basically, for unvaccinated people, if you're with anyone who lives outside your household, you'd be wise to wear a mask, wash your hands and keep at least six feet of distance between you.